Depo-Provera (contraceptive injection)

 Among the things to consider about Depo-Provera are:

-- You may have a delay in your return to fertility.
-After stopping Depo-Provera, it may be 10 months or more before you begin ovulating again.
-If you want to become pregnant in the next one year or so, Depo-Provera might not be the right birth control method for you.
+- You might have a delay in your return to fertility.
+After stopping Depo-Provera, it might take 10 months or more before you begin ovulating again.
+If you want to become pregnant in the next year or so, Depo-Provera might not be the right birth control method for you.

-There's a potential for loss of bone mineral density.
-Research has suggested that Depo-Provera and Depo-SubQ Provera 104 may cause a loss of bone mineral density.
-This loss may be especially concerning in teens who haven't yet reached their peak bone mass.
-And it's not clear whether or not this loss is completely reversible.
+It might affect bone mineral density.
+Research has suggested that Depo-Provera and Depo-SubQ Provera 104 might cause a loss of bone mineral density.
+This loss might be especially concerning in teens who haven't reached their peak bone mass.
+And it's not clear whether this loss is reversible.

 - Abdominal pain